 Overall, members and providers may receive live calls from MHN’s quality team, providing members and providers with important educational information or reminders to take action when necessary.
-The focus of these initiatives may include antidepressant medication management, follow-up for children prescribed Attention Deficit Hyperactivity Disorder (ADHD) medication, timely follow-up care after an emergency department visit or hospital stay for mental illness and/or substance use, and coordinating referrals and care.
-Below is a summary of the collaborative quality improvement projects:
+The focus of these initiatives may vary and include psychotropic medication management and timely follow-up care after an emergency department (ED) visit or hospital stay for mental illness and/or substance use, and coordinating referrals and care.
+Below is a summary of the potential collaborative quality improvement projects:

 MHN telephonic outreach to –

 - Families and children may be prescribed psychotropic medication.